KarsMulder/evsieve/README.md

 This script takes an absolutionist approach: a `key:leftctrl:1` event will not be sent to the output device unless it is clear that this event will not contribute to activating the preceding hooks, which only becomes clear when the Ctrl key gets released, in which case the output device will receive the `key:leftctrl:1`, `key:leftctrl:0` events directly after each other.

-The above script has the unintended side effect of making it impossible to type key combinations like Ctrl+X, because the Ctrl key gets withheld until it is released.
+This leads to the unintended side effect of making it impossible to type key combinations like Ctrl+X, because the Ctrl key gets withheld until it is released.
 To get closer to the intended goal of only blocking the Ctrl+A and Ctrl+B keys, two things can be done:

 * You can make the `--withhold` argument apply to only some keys;
 * You can add additional restrictions to the preceding hooks.

-For example, the following script comes much closer to the intended effect:
+The following script comes much closer to the intended effect:

 ```
 evsieve --input /dev/input/by-id/my-keyboard \